OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 ![](automated-database-deployment-v2-developer-permissions.png)

-While the DBAs could deploy to `production`, they didn’t have the right to change the deployment process., only developers could do that.
+While the DBAs could deploy to `production`, they didn’t have the right to change the deployment process, only developers could do that.

 ![](automated-database-deployment-v2-dba-permissions.png)